kookiatsuetrong/cool/README.md

 # To Do
 ```
 - Annotate and 2-way binding
-- New way of Multiple Inheritance
+- New way of multiple inheritance
+- Static member
 - Nested class
 - import vs require
 - Syntax checking